-The Professional Education Faculty consists of individuals employed by the university, including graduate teaching assistants, who teach one or more courses in education, provide services to candidates (e.g. advising), supervise clinical experiences, or administers a portion of the unit.1 Initial approval for membership in the Professional Education Unit requires that university faculty meet criteria as described below.
+The EPP Faculty consists of individuals employed by the university, including adjuncts and instructors, who teach one or more courses in education, provide services to candidates (e.g. advising), supervise clinical experiences, or administer a portion of the EPP unit.
+Initial approval for membership in the EPP Unit requires that university faculty meet criteria as described below.

 - Possess the appropriate terminal degree and have appropriate specialization for professional education or has unusual or exceptional qualifications for their teaching/supervision assignment; - 2.
-Hold or have held a teaching, counseling, school psychology, or administrative license (appropriate to the university assignment). - 3.
+Hold or have held a teaching, school counseling, school psychology specialist, or administrative license (appropriate to the university assignment). - 3.
 Demonstrate continuing involvement with the public schools;

-Professional Education Faculty who supervise interns and/or teach methods courses are required to meet the following additional requirements:
+EPP Faculty who supervise the interns and practicum students, and/or teach methods courses are required to meet the following additional requirements:

-- A minimum of three years of teaching experience in a P-12 setting with the exception of school counselors/psychologists which require a minimum of two years of experience in a P-12 setting or special education faculty members which require either three years of classroom teaching or comparable experience (e.g., private/public institutions, residential treatment facility, subject to the approval of the department chair. - 2.
-Be Pathwise trained if required by Arkansas Department of Education (ADE).
-If required to be Pathwise trained, be Pathwise trained by the end of the first semester of employment.
+- A minimum of three years of teaching experience in a K-12 setting (with the exception of licensed school counselors/school psychology specialists) or special education faculty members which require either three years of classroom teaching or comparable experience (e.g., private/public institutions, residential treatment facility, subject to the approval of the department chair. - 2.
+Be trained in the Teacher Excellence and Support System (TESS) required by Arkansas Department of Education (ADE).
+If required to be TESS trained, be TESS trained by the end of the first year of employment.